flornkm/florians-site/database/README.md

 # Currently, the database is publically available.
-That doesn't matter, because it just handles the "letters" and no personal data.
+That doesn't matter, because it doesn't contain any sensitive information.